mccakit/learn_xmake/_sources/enviroment/sdks.rst.txt

  Android SDK
 *************

-Install Android Studio CLI with scoop then use that to install the SDK
+Install Android Studio CLI with scoop then use that to install the SDK and NDK

 .. code:: bash

    scoop install android-clt
    sdkmanager "platforms;android-25"
+   sdkmanager "ndk-bundle"
    sdkmanager --update

 ************